3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) \_MMU\_STATE\_VARS

 This section allows you to extend the functionality of Happy Hare with custom commands made after an action is performed, the state of the MMU has changed, or the gate map has changed.
-A good explaination of what all this means is [here.](https://github.com/moggieuk/Happy-Hare/blob/main/doc/macro_customization.md)
+A good explaination of what all this means can be found on the [Macro Customization](Macro-Customization) page.

 `variable_user_action_changed_extension` runs a command or macro after Happy Hare executes an action.